New regulations consolidate rules implemented over the past year from the Migration Directorate.

 - Foreign parents can file for a residence permit within 180 days of their child’s birth (instead of a 30-day period).
 Children departing from Turkey before the issuance of a residence permit will not be banned from entry, but subject to a penalty.

 - International transferees have ten days from the expiration/cancellation of their work permit to file a new residence permit application (not considered as an over-stay).
-All foreigners (with the exception of those under Work Authorization) have ten days to apply for the amendment of their status (not for renewals).
+All foreigners (with a exception of those under Work Authorization) have ten days to apply for the amendment of their status (not for renewals).

 - Over stayers who paid a fine will not be banned from future entry to Turkey.